Scottish economy shrinks further

 "Of course, Scotland's economy is suffering from the ripple effects of wider economic difficulties in the EU and further afield.

-"But this shows, once again, that the UK and Scottish governments need to devote their entire energies to putting in place those policies that will lift our economy and get people back into work."'Long way to go'
+"But this shows, once again, that the UK and Scottish governments need to devote their entire energies to putting in place those policies that will lift our economy and get people back into work."

 The Scottish Building Federation said there was "still a very long way to go" towards recovery in the construction industry.